-She has twice received a "Highly Commended" in the professional section of the national painting competition run annually by The Patchings Art Centre, and her work has been put on their website.
-She received international publicity when she was a Finalist in a competition run by the "International Artist" magazine.
-As a result of this she was invited to contribute an article to the book; “How Did You Paint That?
-100 Ways to Paint Landscapes”, published by the same magazine.
+In past years she has been in regular demand providing workshops and demonstrations for art societies around the West Midlands, including the RBSA.
+She has twice received a ‘Highly Commended’ in the professional section of the national painting competition run by The Patchings Art Centre, and her work has been put on their website.
+She received international publicity when she was a Finalist in a competition run by the ‘International Artist’ magazine.
+As a result of this she was invited to contribute to the book; “How did you Paint That?
+100 Ways to Paint Landscapes”, published by International Artist magazine.